serverless/blog/posts/2016-10-27-introducing-serverless-office-hours.md

 ---
 At Serverless our community and contributors' input matters to us - a lot.
 Earlier this month we [released V.1 of Serverless](https://serverless.com/blog/releasing-serverless-framework-v1-and-fundraising/).
 Now that you've had some time to check it out, we want to know what you think.

 What questions have come up?
 What do you want to see next?
-Let us know in our first edition of Serverless Office hours where we'll devote one hour to answering your questions and feedback.
+Let us know in our first edition of Serverless Office Hours where we'll devote one hour to answering your questions and feedback.

 Join the Serverless CEO [Austen Collins](https://twitter.com/austencollins), CTO [Florian Motlik](https://twitter.com/flomotlik) and Developer Evangelist [David Wells](https://twitter.com/DavidWells) for a live chat about V.1 of the Serverless Framework.